dotnet/docs-maui/docs/user-interface/handlers/create.md

 By default, the `Video` control displays transport controls supported by each platform.
 However, when you set the `AreTransportControlsEnabled` property to `false`, these controls are suppressed.
 You can then control video playback programmatically or supply your own transport controls.

-Implementing your own transport controls requires the `Video` class to be able to notify it's native views to play, pause, or stop the video, and know the current status of video playback.
+Implementing your own transport controls requires the `Video` class to be able to notify its native views to play, pause, or stop the video, and know the current status of video playback.
 The `Video` class defines methods named `Play`, `Pause`, and `Stop` that raise a corresponding event, and send a command to the `VideoHandler`:

 ```csharp
 namespace VideoDemos.Controls